 Preamble:

-As a result of the procedure launched to purchase machine …………..………, procedure No. ZZ- ……………, conducted by the Contracting Authority pursuant to the Act of 23 April 1964 – the Civil Code (Dz.U.
+As a result of the procedure launched to purchase machine THP 35 Double Chamber Hole Filler with PD 50 Wet Sanding Machine, procedure No. ZZ- 020165, conducted by the Contracting Authority pursuant to the Act of 23 April 1964 – the Civil Code (Dz.U.
 [Polish Journal of Laws] of 2024, item 1061, as amended), including the arrangements made by the Parties in the course of negotiations, reading as follows:

 The Parties declare that, as at the date of conclusion hereof, they are active and properly registered goods and services tax payers.
 In case its VAT payer status changes, the Supplier shall promptly notify the Contracting Authority of that fact in writing, no later than within 7 days of the occurrence of an event causing such change.